Estate Planning Issues Caused by Diminished Capacity

 Wills made as a result of fraud are invalid, but the fraud must be proven.
 The elements to be proven are means, motive, opportunity, and result.
 Someone must be proven to be in a position to be able to deceive the testator, have the opportunity to deceive the testator, the testator must have been deceived, and the deceiver or his benefactor must benefit from the will that was made, or not made, as a result of the deception.

 The determination of whether a client has testamentary capacity must be made by the attorney and the witnesses based on information learned in interactions with the client, from family, social workers, and, possibly medical professionals.
 Because you need a third party to assess capacity and because you need to be certain that the formal legal requirements are followed, it can be risky to prepare and execute legal documents on your own without representation by an attorney.

 It is very difficult to overturn a properly made will on the basis of incapacity.
-The challenger of the will usually was not present when the will was signed so the challenger can give no testimony about the testator’s capacity at the time the will was signed.
+The challenger of the will is usually not present when the will is signed so the challenger can give no testimony about the testator’s capacity at the time the will was signed.
 Plus, the challenger must overcome the testimony of the attorney, witnesses, and notary - not easy to do.
-Many attorneys, when expecting a challenge build a case by having extra witnesses and interviewing the client in the presence of the witnesses before the will is signed.
+Many attorneys, when expecting a challenge, build a case by having extra witnesses and interviewing the client in the presence of the witnesses before the will is signed.